 Both parent breeds are versatile working dogs and are known for their intelligence.
 The mix of Boxer and German Shepherd means that you will be taking on a large, powerful dog that needs a lot of both mental and physical exercise.

-However, you will also be getting a dog that is loyal, playful and patient.
-The German Shepherd’s natural reserve is softened by the Boxer’s outgoing personality.
-But don’t be fooled, both parent breeds are excellent watch dogs, so careful introductions to people entering your home are advised.
+However, you will also be getting a dog that is loyal, playful, and patient.
+The Boxer’s outgoing personality softens the German Shepherd’s natural reserve.
+But don’t be fooled; both parent breeds are excellent watchdogs, so careful introductions to people entering your home are advised.

-Boxer German shepherd mix at its best An outgoing, friendly, playful dog that is devoted to its family
+Boxer German shepherd mix at its best An outgoing, friendly dog that is devoted to its family and loves to play

-Although both Boxers and German Shepherds can learn to live with other pets, their hunting and herding instincts need to be taken into consideration when out and about.
-Their desire to chase, hunt or herd depends on the individual dog, but caution is required.
+Although both Boxers and German Shepherds can learn to live with other pets, their hunting and herding instincts need to be considered when out and about.
+Their desire to chase, hunt, or herd depends on the individual dog, but caution is required.